Rodri-97/ecommerce-product-page/README.md

 ### What I learned

-I had been using flex more often than grid in my last projects, but for this one I ended up using grid more often because it’s more useful for making elements the same size.
+- I had been using flex more often than grid in my last projects, but for this one I ended up using grid more often because it’s more useful for making elements the same size.
-I also learned how to import pass a whole component (ImageSlider) as prop to another component (Lightbox).
+- I also learned how to import pass a whole component (ImageSlider) as prop to another component (Lightbox).

 ### Continued development

 I'm still not sure what's the best way to style React applications.
 At the start of this project I thought I would be using CSS modules but then I decided that plain Sass would be a cleaner and less tedious solution.
+I might try styled components in the future.

 ### Useful resources